Overview

 _

 Embodying Justice in the Built Environment: Circularity in Practice — A guide and workbook to aid local governments in considering justice and equity within the materials, structures, and relationships that comprise the built environment.
-Developed by researchers in the Just Places Lab, Reparative Praxis Lab, and Circular Construction Lab at Cornell University in partnership with the Susan Christopherson Center for Community Planning and the Circularity, Reuse, and Zero Waste Development (CR0WD) Network (available here).
+Developed by researchers in the Just Places Lab, Reparative Praxis Lab, and Circular Construction Lab at Cornell University in partnership with the Susan Christopherson Center for Community Planning and the Circularity, Reuse, and Zero Waste Development (CR0WD) Network (workbook available here; and a recording of the webinar with a panel of the project team is available here).

 _